ganchinyao/tos-algo-trade/README.md

-# tos-algo-trade
+# Node.js trading bot for TD Ameritrade

-Simple Express server that helps automate Buy and Sell stock orders through Thinkorswim API.
+Simple Express server that helps automate Buy and Sell stock orders through TD Ameritrade API.

-This programs exposes API endpoints where you can send a POST request to Buy or Sell stocks for Thinkorswim.
+This programs exposes API endpoints where you can send a POST request to Buy or Sell stocks for TD Ameritrade.
 It does not decide what/when to Buy or Sell.
 You need to find a Signal Provider, or write your own program to send a POST request to this server to execute the trade.
 For example, you can consider running this program on a cloud server and send the trading signal through webhooks.

+Example usage:

+1. Run this server in AWS (set up proper firewall filtering)
+2. Formulate strategies in TradingView
+3. Use TradingView webhook to send POST request to your server

 # Features